 I will be emailed a copy of this consent for my records.
 I agree to take part in this study.

 ☐ By checking this box, I am indicating that I have read the above description of a research project; I am older than 18 years of age; I have had all of my questions answered to my satisfaction; and I agree to participate in this research.

-☐ By checking this box, I agree to be contacted by the researchers through a direct message on Twitter; I agree to review a tweet and consider posting the message on behalf of the researchers.

 So that we know you read the consent and may assign you experimental credit, please complete the fields below.